A-Witthohn/SoleSearch/README.md

     3. Allow a user to add a shoe to the list

-    4. Have the option to by the shoe directly on the app
+    4. Have the option to buy the shoe directly on the app

 ## Credits